Updated: March 12, 2026 5 minutes Published: March 17, 2025

 Factories generate tons of data — machine sensor readings, production logs, quality control results, supply chain information — and the list goes on.
-Making sense of it all isn’t easy, but not with AI analytics in manufacturing.
+Making sense of it all used to be a challenge — AI analytics changes that.

 Background